LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Experiment

 \subsection{Results on LongEmotion}

 The overall experimental results can be seen in Table \ref{main-exp}.
 We evaluate the performance of each model on all tasks under the \textbf{Base}, \textbf{RAG}, and \textbf{CoEM} settings.
-As the first three stages of the dialogue are relatively brief, RAG and CoEM are only applied in the fourth stage of the Emotion Conversation task.
-The performance of models in all stages under the Base setting can be seen in Table \ref{table:base-setting-conversation}.
+As the first three stages of the dialogue are relatively brief, RAG and CoEM are only applied in the fourth stage of the Emotion Conversation.